 - Recommended for acne, hair loss and dandruff.

-Despite all of its health benefits, Haritaki does have some side effects to be aware of.
-Here are the main precautions to be aware of when using powdered Terminalia as a natural treatment.
+Despite all of its beneficial properties, haritaki does have some side effects and warnings.
+Here are the main precautions to be aware of when using the capsules or powder as a natural detoxification treatment.

 The primary precaution for women using this natural remedy is to avoid it when pregnant or breastfeeding.

-The herb is specifically contraindicated in Ayurveda during pregnancy and it may also reduce breast milk production for new mothers.
+The herb is specifically contraindicated in Ayurveda during pregnancy and it can also reduce breast milk production for new mothers.

-Taking too much powdered Chebulic Myrobalan fruit may cause temporary diarrhea and other digestive problems like bloating and excessive gas.
+Taking too much powdered kadukkai podi may cause temporary diarrhea and other digestive problems like bloating and excessive gas.
 These intestinal issues should clear up within a day or two.